mehran-sec/cybersecurity-learning-journal/Networking/README.md

    - TCP Header
    - IPv4 Header
    - Ethernet Header
-    *  KEY POINTS
+    *  KEY POINT
-       - NETWORKING stack in os kernal
        - 20 bytes minimum header size for TCP and ip
-       - Fregmentation at TCP if size > MTU
+       - Fregmentation at IP if  Packet size > MTU also at router in IPV4
   ## Subnetting
     - Based on need of number of hosts
     - Based on need of number of networks